paulbeesley3/EduSweep/docs/source/application/tasks.rst

 The *Parallel Scanning* setting governs the number of threads that EduSweep can use while scanning directories.
 Depending on the structure of the directory tree being scanned and the type of storage, this feature can provide a significant speed increase.
-Refer to the `Performance Tuning`_ document for more details on the perrformance considerations of this feature.
+Refer to the `Performance Tuning`_ document for more details on the performance considerations of this feature.

 Antivirus Integration controls the state of virus scanning at the scan task level.
 There is also